Sony A700 Review

-Our laboratory resolution chart revealed sharp, distinct line patterns down to about 1,650 lines per picture height horizontally and 1,700 vertically from in-camera JPEGs, but we got much better results using Adobe Camera Raw to process the raw file - about 1,850 lines horizontal, 1,900 vertical.
-(Images were extracted from ARW files with ACR's sharpening turned off.
-Unsharp masking was then applied in Photoshop to deliver the best results.)
-Extinction of the pattern didn't occur until 2,200 - 2,400 lines per picture height.
+Our laboratory resolution chart revealed sharp, distinct line patterns down to about 1,650 lines per picture height horizontally and vertically from in-camera JPEGs, but we got much better results using Adobe Camera Raw to process the raw file - about 1,900 lines horizontal, 1,750 vertical.
+The third set of crops above show the results from a 2x resolution target (all numbers must be multiplied by 2), which basically shows the same results, before aliasing becomes so strong as to swamp the target patterns.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.

 Sharpness & Detail

 Two very different personalities: Very noticeable detail loss in in-camera JPEGs, incredible detail in properly-processed RAW images.

 Sharpness.
 The Sony Alpha A700 captures reasonably sharp images, with good detail.
 Some minor edge enhancement artifacts are visible on high-contrast subjects such as the crop above left, but results are still quite good.
 Edge enhancement creates the illusion of sharpness by enhancing colors and tones right at the edge of a rapid transition in color or tone.